cisco-open/ansible-collection-sdwan/README.md

 ## Prerequisites

-This project utilizes a tech stack that includes Python, Ansible (and Ansible Galaxy), Boto/Boto3, authentication with AWS CLI, and finally Cisco SD-WAN.
+This project utilizes a tech stack that includes Python, Ansible (and Ansible Galaxy), AWS cloud (Boto/Boto3, authentication with AWS CLI)
+Azure cloud (ansible azure collection) and finally Cisco SD-WAN.
 Below you will find the necessary information to set up your environment.

 Before you begin, ensure that you have administrative access to your machine to install the required software.